PC World

-PC World (stylized as PCWorld) is a global computer magazine published monthly by IDG.
-Since 2013, it has been an online-only publication.
+PC World (stylized as PCWorld) is a global computer magazine published monthly by Foundry.
+Since 2013, it has been an online-only publication, with a monthly digital edition and a continuously updated website.

 It offers advice on various aspects of PCs and related items, the Internet, and other personal technology products and services.
 In each publication, PC World reviews and tests hardware and software products from a variety of manufacturers, as well as other technology related devices such as still and video cameras, audio devices and televisions.

 The current editorial director of PC World is Jon Phillips, formerly of Wired.
 In August 2012, he replaced Steve Fox, who had been editorial director since the December 2008 issue of the magazine.
 Fox replaced the magazine's veteran editor Harry McCracken, who resigned that spring, after some rocky times, including quitting and being rehired over editorial control issues in 2007.